 In the smallest of actions, there is hope.
 Hope that we can create change in this world.

 Hope the rhino sculpture was my first political piece, designed to create awareness around rhino conservation.

 Installed in Mlada Boleslav, Czech Republic, Hope is a sculpture I created as part of the country’s Metalove Sympozium.

 Hope is a statement piece, about the dire situation facing the world’s endangered rhinoceros population.

-This sculpture is dedicated to Vince, the white rhino brutally killed for his horn when poachers broke into a Paris zoo in March 2017.
+This outdoor metal sculpture is dedicated to Vince, the white rhino brutally killed for his horn when poachers broke into a Paris zoo in March 2017.

-Following Vince’s death, one zoo in the Czech Republic went to extraordinary measures to protect against poaching by dehorning its entire herd of rhinos.
+Following Vince’s death, one zoo in the Czech Republic went to extraordinary measures to protect against poaching.
+It dehorned its entire herd of rhinos.

-I find it sad to think that Hope is now one of the only rhinos in the country that still has its horn.
+I find it sad to think that Hope is now one of the only rhinos in the country with a horn.

 At the current rate of poaching, rhinos are set to become extinct in the next 10 years.